 Requirements & Instructions

 Your application to the history graduate program at the University of Minnesota contains many different parts.
 Below is the list of components you will need in order to complete your application.
-Once you have gathered all the necessary materials, you can submit your application to the Graduate School at the University of Minnesota, by applying online through ApplyYourself.
+Once you have gathered all the necessary materials, the applications process is completed online through ApplyYourself.

-After you submit your application to the Graduate School, you will be considered for admission to the graduate program as well as any funding for which you qualify.
+After you submit your application, you will be considered for admission to the History Department as well for as any funding for which you qualify.

 The admissions committee seeks prospective students who are prepared to engage in a rigorous course of study undertaken in collaboration with a wide range of teachers and colleagues.
 In order for the committee to get to know you as a potential member of our community, we ask that you provide a snapshot of your intellectual and personal interests through a research statement.